Thursday, January 27, 2011

 My Wish for My Staff as We Come Back

-TAKE TIME to think -
+TAKE TIME to think -See you in the AM.

 it is the source of power.